splitwood/tripleo-undercloud-init-container/README.md

 This has been tested on CentOS 7.
 Ensure that all updates are applied.
 Currently SELinux also must be set to permissive.

+TODO note about disk space.
+In Didi's case 20G in "/" was not enough, and adding 10G was enough.

 Preparations for a minimal CentOS installation
 ==============================================